-Given the excellent public transport access, the centre is deally located for increased residential and commercial land uses.
-Retailing, medical and health related services and professional services will continue to cater for the needs of the local community.
+Given the excellent public transport access, the centre is deally located for increased residential and and a softh and a software and a software and a software a and commercial land uses.
+Retailing, medical and health elated services and professional services will continue to cater for the needs of the local community.

-$D4.2.3\ Objectives\ and\ controls$
+D4.2.3 Objectives and controls